turingschool/backend-curriculum-site/module3/projects/consultancy/evaluation/technical_quality.md

 ---

-__When the above criteria is met, here are additional points to achieve a 4__
+__When the above criteria is met, here are additional points to achieve Exceed Expectations__

 - Optimization technique is implemented in one of the following: